jrroosevelt/VS2PCG/Formats.md

 **Rules:** You can only use cards from the last two years (Volumes 3 and 4).

+The sets included in Volumes 3 and 4 are (in release order from oldest to newest):

+ - Friendly Neighborhood
+ - Spidey-Foes
+ - Web-Heads
+ - The Fantastic Battles
+ - The Hearal

 You may include any Basic Locations in your deck even if they’re not in Volume 3 or 4.

 You may include any “wild” Special Locations in your deck that share a team affiliation with your Main Character or a Supporting Character in your deck, even if those locations are not in Volume 3 or 4.